Why we can't access your videos

 So why do I need to click Save if it's all on my computer anyway?

-When you click the "Save" button after exporting a video, the video gets saved to a folder on your computer (of your choice) from the temporary local browser folder it was stored in behind the scenes.
+When you click the "Save" button after exporting a video, it gets saved to a folder on your computer (of your choice) from the temporary local browser folder it was stored in behind the scenes.
 Once you save the video or refresh the app, those temp files get deleted automatically by the browser after some time.